-- 6.1 Portico Academy Trust works with key local partners to promote the welfare of children and protect them from harm.
+- 6.1 Our school works with key local partners to promote the welfare of children and protect them from harm.
 This includes providing a co-ordinated offer of early help assessment when additional needs of children are identified and contributing to inter-agency plans which provide additional support through a Child in Need or a Child Protection Plan. - 6.2 All staff members have a duty to identify and respond to children who may be in need of help or protection.
 However, it should be remembered that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
-Any member of staff, volunteer or visitor to the school who receives a disclosure of abuse, suspects that abuse may have occurred, or is concerned about a child's welfare, must report it immediately to the Designated Safeguarding Lead or, in their absence, one of the Deputy Designated Safeguarding Leads.
+Any member of staff, volunteer or visitor to the school who receives a disclosure of abuse, suspects that abuse may have occurred, or is concerned about a child's welfare, must report it immediately to the Designated Safeguarding Leads or, in their absence, one of the Deputy Designated Safeguarding Lead.
 This is so that discussion can take place regarding whether any support for the child can be managed internally via the school's own pastoral support process, or if an early help assessment is indicated, or a referral to Children's Social Care and/or the Police.
-The schools may seek advice from social care about a concern, if we are unsure how to respond. - 6.3 The contact details for the Designated Safeguarding Lead/s and the Deputy Designated Safeguarding Lead/s are prominently displayed in the school to ensure that all members of the school community have access to safeguarding support.
-In the absence of the Designated Safeguarding Lead and Deputy Designated Safeguarding Leads, the matter should be brought to the attention of the most senior member of staff.
-If, for any reason, nobody is available, appropriate action should not be delayed from being taken.
+The school may seek advice from social care about a concern, if we are unsure how to respond.

+6.3 The contact details for the Designated Safeguarding Leads and the Deputy Designated Safeguarding Lead are prominently displayed in the school to ensure that all members of the school community have access to safeguarding support.
+In the absence of the Designated Safeguarding Leads and Deputy Designated Safeguarding Lead, the matter should be brought to the attention of the most senior member of staff.
+If, for any reason, nobody is available, this should not delay appropriate action being taken.
 Any individual may refer to social care/police where there is suspected or actual risk of harm to a child.